TheLoopsMeow/OnlineStore/README.md

 This is a project that is a mockup of an online store using HTML, CSS, JavaScript, React, and React Router.

+To run, open the terminal and type the terminal command "npm run dev" and hit enter.
+Then, copy the Local url that will appear and past it into the address bar of a web browser.

 It uses fake shopping items from https://fakestoreapi.com/docs and uses the following to API URL in fetch to retrieve items:  https://fakestoreapi.com/products

 Known issues: